-To borrow from a Lean mentality, it is similar to observing the production line on a Gemba walk, allowing you to watch the culture in practice.
+To borrow from a Lean mentality is similar to observing the production line on a Gemba walk, allowing you to watch the culture in practice.

 From there, the team will shape the values that best align with your strategy, structure, and people.

-Organizations such as US retailer Warby Parker are well known for their Culture Team - it is indeed a crucial element in the change management involved with transformation.
+Organizations such as US retailer Warby Parker are well known for their Culture Team - a crucial element in the change management involved with transformation.

 2) Growth corners

-Maersk Growth holds “growth corners” - half-day events at which all employees are encouraged to pitch new ideas and talk about what’s on their mind.
+Maersk Growth holds “growth corners” - half-day events where all employees are encouraged to pitch new ideas and talk about what’s on their minds.